 What is the Keto diet?

-The ketogenic diet is a diet that involves the consumption of low amount of carbohydrates, moderate amount of protein and high amount of fats including both saturated and unsaturated fats.
+The ketogenic diet is a diet that involves the consumption of low amounts of carbohydrates, moderate amounts of protein and high amounts of fats including both saturated and unsaturated fats.
 It consists of approximately 5% of carbohydrates, 70% of fats and 25% of protein.

 When did the Keto diet start?

 The diet has been used since 1920 for the treatment of epilepsy and today is proposed as a potential approach for inducing weight loss in overweight and obese patients.
-It can cause rapid weight loss alongside a short term reduction insulin levels.
-However, and this is why following a keto diet should never be considered without medical supervision as it also causes an increase in LDL cholesterol (bad cholesterol), due to the elevated consumption of fats.
+It can cause rapid weight loss alongside a short-term reduction in insulin levels.
+However, this is why following a keto diet should never be considered without medical supervision as it also causes an increase in LDL cholesterol (bad cholesterol), due to the elevated consumption of fats.

 How does a keto diet affect the body?

 Several studies have shown that the keto diet is suitable for rapid weight loss.
 On average, people lose 3 kg a week.
-A meta-analysis comparing low-fat vs low-carb diet shows that the low-carb diet provides 0.9 kg additional weight loss compared to the low-fat diet.
-There are also significant reduction in triglycerides, diastolic blood pressure, but an increase in LDL cholesterol which can impact your heart health.
+A meta-analysis comparing low-fat vs low-carb diets shows that the low-carb diet provides 0.9 kg additional weight loss compared to the low-fat diet.
+There are also significant reductions in triglycerides and diastolic blood pressure, but an increase in LDL cholesterol which can impact your heart health.

 The risks of a keto diet